jpstroh07/Uni-Notes/3. Semester/ALDA/examPrep_datastructures.md

   item get()       // getting the item at the start of the queue }

-interface Queue<Item> { // java interface using "item" as data type boolean empty();
+interface Queue<Item> { // Java interface using "item" as data type boolean empty();
   void put(Item item);
   Item get();